meteo-ubonn/meanie3D/README.md

 If cmake has trouble locating packages you installed, check the files in the cmake_modules directory and adjust the search paths there instead of hardwiring paths into the CMakeLists.txt.
-If your system layout is not considered and you have to make adjustments to the search paths, please send a copy of your Find<XZY>.cmake file to juergen.simon@uni-bonn.de so I can include your changes in the next release and maybe save someone else the trouble.
+If your system layout is not considered and you have to make adjustments to the search paths, please send a copy of your Find\<XZY\>.cmake file to simon@webtecc.com so I can include your changes in the next release and maybe save someone else the trouble.

 ## Visualisation